trycourier/courier-node/README.md

   },
   data: {} // optional variables for merging into templates });

+// Example: send a message to a list const { messageId } = await courier.lists.send({
+  eventId: "<EVENT_ID>", // get from the Courier UI
+  listId: "<LIST_ID>", // e.g. example.list.id
+  data: {} // optional variables for merging into templates });

+// Example: send a message to a pattern const { messageId } = await courier.lists.send({
+  eventId: "<EVENT_ID>", // get from the Courier UI
+  pattern: "<PATTERN>", // e.g. example.list.*
+  data: {} // optional variables for merging into templates });
 ```

 ## Environment Variables

 `courier-node` supports credential storage in environment variables.
 If no `authorizationToken` is provided when instantiating the Courier client (e.g., `const courier = CourierClient();`), the value in the `COURIER_AUTH_TOKEN` env var will be used.

-If you need to use a base url other than the default https://api.trycourier.app, you can set it using the `COURIER_BASE_URL` env var.
+If you need to use a base url other than the default https://api.courier.com, you can set it using the `COURIER_BASE_URL` env var.

 ## Advanced Usage